 Czislowski’s initiative is called the Clean Protocol, and it contains nine steps for official authentication as a clean athlete.
 The first five steps focus on full transparency.
 An athlete must sign an anti-doping contract, divulge their associations with doctors, trainers, and coaches, and offer up anything else that might help prove they’re clean—blood data, training schedules, injury history, power files, etc.

 The sixth and seventh steps of Clean Protocol certification introduce novel, but not unfounded, means of assessing an athlete’s integrity.
 In the sixth step, the athlete undergoes a psychological test called the Performance Enhancement Attitudes Scale (PEAS).
-The PEAS was developed by two researchers from Granada University in 2013, and utilizes a series of open-ended questions to assess an athlete’s moral stance toward performance enhancing drug use and cheating.
+The PEAS was developed by Andrea Petroczi as part of his doctoral dissertation in 2002 and published with a colleague in 2009, and utilizes a series of open-ended questions to assess an athlete’s moral stance toward performance enhancing drug use and cheating.
 For example, athletes who use supplements are more likely to resort to doping.

 A report by the World Anti-Doping Agency on athletes who took the PEAS stated that, “Participants with higher levels of moral functioning had more negative attitudes towards PEDs.”

 The next and final Clean Protocol step is deception testing.
 But Czislowski doesn’t rely on polygraph machines.
 They’re proven inaccurate.
 Instead, the Protocol outlines five different, cutting edge methods of catching someone in a lie, from ferretting out subconscious associations, to eye ball tracking (think, shifty eyes).